Covid-19 test cert no longer needed for Macau casino entry

 From after the stroke of midnight on Wednesday (March 3) people wishing to enter Macau casino floors will no longer need to show a test certificate proving they are free of Covid-19 infection, said on Tuesday the Macau government.

-But the rule whereby all individuals from mainland China arriving in Macau must have a negative nucleic acid test report issued within seven days of arrival, stays in place, added the authorities.
+But the rule whereby all individuals from mainland China wishing to enter Macau must have a negative nucleic acid test report issued within seven days of arrival, stays in place, added the authorities.
 A number of investment analysts has suggested that the Covid-19 test requirement for entry to Macau itself, and the duration of the test certificate validity, is an inhibiting factor for would-be tourists to Macau from mainland China.

 The mainland is currently the only place to have a largely quarantine-free travel bubble with Macau.